If you test positive for coronavirus (COVID-19), you can help the NHS contact people who may have caught the virus from you.

 What happens if you test positive

-After you get a positive test result, you may be contacted by NHS Test and Trace.
+After you get a positive test result, you may be contacted by NHS Test and Trace or someone who works for your local council.

 You'll be asked for information about where you've been recently and who you've been in close contact with.